 Vibe coding uses natural language prompts to generate code with AI assistance.
-Instead of writing every line manually, developers describe features in plain language, and AI tools create the implementation.
+Instead of writing each line manually, developers describe features in plain language, and AI tools create the implementation.

 The process: